underthecurve/underthecurve.github.io/_posts/2016-07-01-one-regression-six-ways.md

 Python is intimidating because it requires many packages and modules to be installed even before the analysis proceeds.
 But once I got through the set-up process, running the regression itself wasn't too bad.

 Getting regression diagnostics was a different story, and I couldn't find a comprehensive tutorial on this.
-Because Python's statsmodels doesn't produce any graphs by default, I had to create a dataset with the residuals and fitted values:
+Because Python's statsmodels doesn't produce any graphs by default, I had to first create a dataset with the residuals and fitted values:

 ```
 results = pd.DataFrame({'country': d.country,